mvolkmann/blog/src/hot-topics-2024.md

 ## Long Polling

+Long polling is in my 2024 list only because I recently learned about it.
+I should have learned about this sooner!

 Polling is a technique that web clients can use to get changing data from a server.
 The easiest way to implementing polling is to